Lemoncode/webpack-by-sample/04 Performance/02 Tree shaking TypeScript/README.md

 npm install
 ```

-- We are going to start with a new sample, let's clear up the `students.js` file and start from scratch.
+- We are going to start with a new sample, let's clear up the `students.ts` file and start from scratch.

   - Remove `src/mystyles.scss`.
   - Remove `src/averageService.ts`.